Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 The behaviours, timings and key parameters governing the day-to-day activities of residents and staff agents in the model was informed through the collection of diarised activity data from aged care workers.
 This data was also used to develop the suite of behaviours represented within the ABM for the main agent types.
 The aim of this data collection was to support the development of representative parameters closely mirroring what occurs in real aged care facilities.
-This data is not available in the peer reviewed literature or publicly available datasets which are often focused on broader health contacts or interventions.
+This data is not available in the peer reviewed literature or publicly available datasets, which are often focused on broader health contacts or interventions.
 The survey comprised of 21 questions of aged care workers informed the model’s parameters, providing insights into regular activities and the frequency and duration of interactions between staff and residents.
 This information guided the structuring of shift schedules and staff movement patterns within the model.
 By understanding the frequency and duration of these interactions, the model was parameterised to mirror real-world dynamics.
 This detailed approach is essential for simulating the nuanced patterns of contact that drive disease transmission in aged care settings.
-Ethics approval from The University of New South Wales Human Research Ethics Committee (approval number: HC230501) and the aged care provider’s Research and Governance Office approval (Project code: R277).
-Survey design, data categorisation and details on informing parameters can be found within Annex A. Task duration and time estimates, informed by the survey are provided in Table \ref{tab1}.